RSLCPP -- Deterministic Simulations Using ROS 2: Abstract

 \section{Abstract}

-Simulation is crucial in real-world robotics, offering safe, scalable, and efficient environments for developing applications, ranging from humanoid robots to autonomous vehicles and drones.
-While the \softwarefull{Robot Operating System} (\roswithouttwo{}) has been widely adopted as the backbone of these robotic applications in both academia and industry, its asynchronous, multiprocess design complicates reproducibility, especially across varying hardware platforms.
+Simulation is crucial in real-world robotics, offering safe, scalable, and efficient environments for developing a variety of robotic applications.
+While the \softwarefull{Robot Operating System} (\roswithouttwo{}) has been widely adopted as the backbone of these robotic applications in both academia and industry, its asynchronous, multi-process design complicates reproducibility, especially across varying hardware platforms.
 Deterministic callback execution cannot be guaranteed when computation times and communication delays vary.
 This lack of reproducibility complicates scientific benchmarking and continuous integration, where consistent results are essential.
 To address this, we present a methodology to create deterministic simulations using \ros{} nodes.
-Our \rslcppfull{} (\rslcpp{}) implements this approach, enabling existing nodes to be combined into a simulation routine that yields reproducible results without requiring any code changes.
-We demonstrate that our approach yields identical results across various CPUs and architectures when testing both a synthetic benchmark and a real-world robotics system. \rslcpp{} is open\nobreakdash-sourced at \url{https://github.com/TUMFTM/rslcpp}.
+Our \rslcppfull{} (\rslcpp{}) implements this approach, enabling existing nodes to be combined into a simulation routine that yields reproducible results usually without requiring any source code changes.
+We demonstrate that our approach produces identical results across various CPUs and architectures when testing both a synthetic benchmark and a real-world robotics system. \rslcpp{} is open\nobreakdash-sourced at \url{https://github.com/TUMFTM/rslcpp}.